Little Houghton, South Yorkshire

 Access to the hamlet of Little Houghton is gained by travelling along Middlecliff Lane through the village of Middlecliffe.
 The larger village is made up of mainly council and ex-council houses.

+The name Houghton derives from the Old English hōhtūn meaning 'settlement on a hill spur'.

 Little Houghton was previously the site of two large coal mines.
 Houghton Main was a deep shaft mine and Dearne Valley a drift mine.
 Both mines are now closed and their sites have been landscaped, which has been partly funded by money from the European Union.
 Before the coal mines, the village was involved in agriculture and there were a number of farms in the village with associated cottages.
 Only two of the old farm buildings remain, but some have recently been converted into housing.